alexverboon/Hunting-Queries-Detection-Rules/Sentinel/HealthAndAudit/Sentinel-TaxiiConnectorFailures.md

 ### Description

-When configuring the TAXII Connector in Sentinel, you might get the follwing error message:
+When configuring the TAXII Connector in Sentinel, you might get the follwing error message.

-Failed to add TAXII connector
-The TAXII connector could not be configured due to an unexpected error.
+Failed to add TAXII connector: The TAXII connector could not be configured due to an unexpected error.

 Use the below query to retrieve Microsoft Sentinel TAXII Connector errors from the Azure Activity log.